royfrancis/pophelper/README.md

 ## Functions and workflow

 ![workflow-structure](vignettes/workflow-structure.png)
 __Fig 1.__ *Workflow for STRUCTURE files.
 Files/objects are indicated in black text and functions are indicated in blue.
 The `analyseRuns()` function is a wrapper function which can be used to run several functions together.
-This is indicated by the asterisk and the orange path.*
+This is indicated by the asterisk and the orange path.
+For clumpp results, the clumpp executable must be run to continue with the workflow.*

 ![workflow-tess](vignettes/workflow-tess.png)
 __Fig 2.__ *Workflow for TESS files.
 Files/objects are indicated in black text and functions are indicated in blue.
 The `analyseRuns()` function is a wrapper function which can be used to run several functions together.
-This is indicated by the asterisk and the orange path.*
+This is indicated by the asterisk and the orange path.
+For clumpp results, the clumpp executable must be run to continue with the workflow.*

 ![workflow-matrix](vignettes/workflow-matrix.png)
 __Fig 3.__ *Workflow for MATRIX files.
 Files/objects are indicated in black text and functions are indicated in blue.
 The `analyseRuns()` function is a wrapper function which can be used to run several functions together.
-This is indicated by the asterisk and the orange path.*
+This is indicated by the asterisk and the orange path.
+For clumpp results, the clumpp executable must be run to continue with the workflow.*

 ![evanno-method](vignettes/evanno-plot.png)
 __Fig 4.__ *Plots from Evanno Method.*